makubacki/tianocore.github.io/EDK-II-Development-Process.md

 ## Tool Setup, Workspace Setup, and Development and Test

-Refer to the [How to Build with Stuart](How-to-Build-With-Stuart.md "wikilink") documentation.
+Refer to the [Build Instructions](Build-Instructions.md "wikilink") documentation.
 After following those instructions, you should have a workspace setup and understand how to build and test the code.

 This remainder of this page focuses source management details and how to prepare for code review.